NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

 nonnegative.
 If you haven’t read that article, I suggest you check it out, first.

+## Some Background

+The original motivation for the work we did here was to help a client who had built a fairly complex multivariate model to predict expected count data.
+Their underlying assumption was that in their domain, a count of zero is a rare event.
+To quote my previous article:

 > When you don’t expect to see too many zeros in practice, modeling the
 > process as linear and thresholding negative predictions at zero is not
 > unreasonable.
 But the more zeros (saturations) you expect to see, the
 > less well a linear model will perform.

-## Some Background

-The original motivation for the work we did here was to help a client who had built a fairly complex multivariate model to predict expected count data.
-Their underlying assumption was that in their domain, a count of zero is a rare event.
-Their model training and deployment process was automated and put into production across multiple sites.
+They then automated the model training and deployment process, and put it into production across multiple sites.

 Unfortunately, zero-counts are not so rare as they originally believed, at some of their sites.
 Because coming up with and deploying a new model